As the National Guard enters Memphis, memories of MLK and 1968 unrest resurface

 “The police and the fire department were on strike, and there were a lot of fires being set and a lot of looting going on,” Lewis said.
 “Still, I didn’t feel the same menace that I felt like I did when King got killed.”

 Mayor Paul Young, a Democrat, has listed some roles he thinks the Guard could help with now.
-They include monitoring police cameras, "beautifying" neighborhoods, or helping the homeless population.
+They include monitoring police cameras, "beautifying" neighborhoods, or helping homeless people.

 Young has referenced the deployment after King's assassination, saying he understands community fears about the upcoming action.